 Baked Potato Soup isn’t really a summer meal, I’ll admit, but it worked wonderfully with my meal plan this week, and hey, all the vegetables in it grow year-round.
 Plus if you eat it next to a bunch of parsley in a mason jar, then it feels fresh and vibrant and summery, so there, problem solved.

 My baked potato soup recipe has seen a great many changes over the years, and I am really happy with how it has evolved.
-Compared to most baked potato soups, it has less fat and more vegetables.
-This is thanks to the steamed cauliflower (a whole head) which is pureed and used as a thickener in place of the unforgivable amount of half n half or heavy cream that usually goes into this soup.
-I promise, you won’t notice a difference.
+Compared to most baked potato soups, it has less fat and more vegetables thanks to the steamed cauliflower.
+The cauliflower is pureed to thicken the soup considerably, rather than using a ton of heavy cream or half n half.

 Baked Potato Soup